AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/DataViews/DefineaDataView/Quick_Start_Define_a_Data_View.md

 A data view must have a unique identifier.
 It may have a friendly name and description.
 If a friendly name is not specified, the identifier will be used as the data view's name.

 ### Include data items
 One or more queries determine the set of data items (such as streams and assets) that the data view will include.
 Each [Query](xref:DataViewsQueries) should represent a collection of like data items.
-To include data items that represent very different items, such as power inverters and weather stations, use separate queries.
+Use separate queries to include data items that represent very different items, such as power inverters and weather stations.

 ### Include data fields